 The pupil premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
 Schools also receive funding for children who have been looked after continuously for more than six months, and a smaller amount of funding for children of service personnel.

-Headteachers are able to decide how best to spend pupil premium funding and in our school, this takes a variety of forms, including the provision of smaller groups for reading and phonics, provision of additional iPads to aid learning and one to one sessions to target a particular area of learning or aspect of development.
+Headteachers are able to decide how best to spend pupil premium funding and in our school, this takes a variety of forms, including the provision of smaller groups for English and maths, provision of additional resources to aid learning and one to one sessions to target a particular area of learning or aspect of development.

-Please see the attached document to show how pupil premium funding has been used so, and how it supported children's outcomes in earlier years.
+Please see the attached document to show how pupil premium funding is being used during the academic year 2017 - 2018.